SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 - IMPORTANT CONSTRAINTS:
 To coordinate p1, p2 and p3, **I'm only allowed to use P(), V()** for the lab.
 I'm not allowed to use any other statements such as IF or use additional variables, etc.
 If I use other commands other than P() and V(), I will get 0 points.
-(1) remember to killed bad processes when your experiment fails (2) remember to clear your semaphore by ipcrm.
+(1) remember to killed bad processes when my experiment fails (2) remember to clear your semaphore by ipcrm.

 ```